RunestoneInteractive/httlads/_sources/WorldFacts/cs1_exploratory_data_analysis.rst

      :x: Try again, the number is less than 15

-Scatter Plots for Discovering Relationships
+Scatter Plots For Discovering Relationships
 -------------------------------------------

 Now, let's make a simple **scatter plot** of area versus population of the